-Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated
+Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated n) Premises and equipment

 Premises and equipment are stated at cost less accumulated depreciation.

 Fixed assets are recorded at cost less accumulated depreciation and impairment losses.
 Fixed assets are depreciated in accordance with the straight line method at the following rates, estimated to write-off the cost of the assets over the period of their expected useful lives: